azwashiraz/MatrixSumAssignment/README.md

 # MatrixSumAssignment

+DESCRIPTION

-This program takes a matrix as input and performs different calculations on it.
-It prints the sum of each row and the sum of each column of the matrix.
-It also calculates the sum of the forward (main) diagonal and the reverse diagonal.
-The program demonstrates how matrix operations can be performed using Java arrays and loops.
+This program works with a matrix.
+It stores the matrix values and performs different calculations on them.
+The program calculates the sum of all rows and the sum of all columns separately.
+It also finds the sum of the main diagonal (forward diagonal) and the reverse diagonal of the matrix.

+This program shows how two dimensional arrays and loops can be used in Java to process and calculate values in a matrix.